laduplessis/Treponema_pallidum_in_early_modern_Europe/README.md

 ### Create alignments

-Add metadata to alignment files and subsample to create datasets A-F. Also use `snp-sites` to get the constant site breakdown for each dataset.
+- Add metadata to alignment files and subsample to create datasets A-F.
+- Use `snp-sites` to get the constant site breakdown for each dataset.

 ```bash
 mkdir results/alignments/